Our joint responsibilities

 Alterations on leasehold properties

-You need our permission if you wish to carry out any improvements or alterations to your home such as:
+You may need our permission to carry out any improvements or alterations to your home.
+Please refer to your lease for guidance.
+If permission is required please complete an alteration request form.

 You are not allowed to make changes to the structure of the building.